 How to Nullify a Fraudulent Marriage

-In today’s world of divorce, a good marriage is tough to maintain.
+In today’s world of divorce, maintaining a good marriage is tough.
 What is disturbing is when a predator or manipulative person seeks out a prospective spouse and convinces him or her to marry.

 Here are two examples:

-After plaintiff entered into contract for marriage by proxy with the defendant resident of Cuba, defendant repeatedly refused to join the plaintiff in the United States.
-She presented evidence that the marriage was not consummated and that defendant from inception of the marriage was predetermined not to consummate the marriage.
-These proofs established that defendant committed such fraud as to constitute ground for annulment.
+After the plaintiff entered into a contract of marriage by proxy with the defendant, a resident of Cuba, the defendant repeatedly refused to join the plaintiff in the United States.
+She presented evidence that the marriage was not consummated and that the defendant, from the inception of the marriage, was determined not to consummate it.
+These proofs established that the defendant committed such fraud as to constitute a ground for annulment.

 Then there was the case where plaintiff had been a deeply religious Orthodox Jew throughout her life and, in light of the far-reaching requirements of that religion, could not properly have performed the duties of wife and mother following the rules and teachings of her faith without the support of a husband holding the same beliefs, and where defendant knowingly misrepresented to plaintiff that he was also a practicing Orthodox Jew, and thereby induced plaintiff to marry him, plaintiff was entitled to annulment on the ground of “gross and far-reaching” fraud, though the marriage had been consummated.
-Husband’s concealment prior to marriage of intent to have children contrary to his signed expressed pre marital agreement not to have children was a fraud which went to the essentials of marriage and warranted annulment.
+Husband’s concealment before marriage of intent to have children, contrary to his signed, expressed premarital agreement not to have children, was a fraud which went to the essentials of marriage and warranted annulment.

 What are the Laws to Annul a Marriage in NJ?